What is Omeclamox-Pak (Omeclamox-Pak)?

 You may be more likely to have a broken bone while taking this medicine long term or more than once per day.
 Talk with your doctor about ways to keep your bones healthy.

-This medicine may harm an unborn baby.
-Use effective birth control to prevent pregnancy, and tell your doctor if you become pregnant.
+May harm an unborn baby.
+Use birth control and tell your doctor if you become pregnant.

-You should not breast-feed while taking Omeclamox-Pak.
-If you use a breast pump during this time, throw out any milk you collect.
-Do not feed it to your baby.
+Do not breastfeed while using this medicine.
+If you use a breast pump during this time, throw out the milk and do not feed it to your baby.

 How should I take Omeclamox-Pak?